trentlarson/endorser-ch/README.md

     - 90 2 send & check the JWT
   - x 90 1 add in-network data for each insert
 - 90 5 write & support use-cases
+- 85 1 convert all response dates to ISO format (including zone)
-- 85 1 look into the actoin & tenure results from "ClaimsAndConfirmations" and make sure the top-level list organization makes sense
+- 85 1 look into the action & tenure results from "ClaimsAndConfirmations" and make sure the top-level list organization makes sense
 - 80 0 optimize seesObjectThroughOthers rather than 2 awaits
 - 80 1 don't insert same subject-object into network DB
 - 80 1 report page: who has confirmations for an activity, test various data combinations (eg. action confirmed by self)